 - A loose band or bracket can generally be left in place until seen in our office.
 Call our office during patient hours when you notice a loose band or bracket.
 We will schedule you to reattach the loose appliance if indicated.

 - A broken or poking archwire can often be bent in with a pencil eraser or cut with nail clippers.
+Before you cut anything however try using the orthodontic wax.
+Simply pinch off a small piece and roll it into a ball the size of a small pea.
+Flatten the ball and place it completely over the area of the braces or wire causing irritation.
+Wax can be purchased at any drug store if you are unable to get some from us during this time.
 Even if you feel you have resolved the problem, if you have bent of cut something please call our office and make an appointment for us to evaluate the situation and make sure the problem has been resolved properly.

 - Watch the video below that explains how to handle an orthodontic emergency.